Strength standards

 1RM reliability at 120 kg

-A 120 kg male intermediate deadlift (240 kg) lifted at 5 reps projects to a 1RM of roughly 271 kg ± 3 kg (high-reliability range per LeSuer 1997 — formulas converge within ~±2% at ≤5 reps).
+A 120 kg male intermediate deadlift (240 kg) lifted at 5 reps projects to a 1RM of roughly 271 kg ± 3 kg (StrengthMath HIGH reliability band, ~±2% — informed by LeSuer 1997's directional finding that the four formulas converge at ≤5 reps; specific ± bound is SM methodology).
 At 8–10 reps the range widens to ~±5%; past 10 reps it gets noisy.
 Use the check calculator for your actual numbers + the four-formula breakdown.

 Calculate your strength check →